bitmask93/ml-blog/_posts/2020-06-07-Support-Vector-Machines-Gradient-Descent.markdown

 <div style="text-align:center"><p>Photo by <a href="https://unsplash.com/@charlesdeluvio?utm_source=medium&amp;utm_medium=referral">Charles Deluvio</a> on <a href="https://unsplash.com?utm_source=medium&amp;utm_medium=referral">Unsplash</a></p>
 </div>

-This is part 3 of my blogs on Linear Models.
+This is part 3 of my post on Linear Models.
 In [part 1](https://bitmask93.github.io/ml-blog/Linear-Regression&Gradient-Descent/), I had discussed Linear Regression and Gradient Descent and in [part 2](https://bitmask93.github.io/ml-blog/Logistic-Regression-Gradient-Descent/) I had discussed Logistic Regression and their implementations in Python.
-In this blog, I will discuss Support Vector Machines (Linear) and its implementation using Gradient Descent.
+In this post, I will discuss Support Vector Machines (Linear) and its implementation using Gradient Descent.

 #### Introduction :